 The Slants perform at an event hosted by the 1st Amendment Society in Maryland.
 The Portland-based Asian-American dance band is involved in a Supreme Court battle to trademark their name, which was originally denied by the U.S. Patent and Trademark Ofice because it was ruled offensive.
 The Slants say they have formed an identity "to take on stereotypes that people have about us, like slanted eyes, and own them."
 Embracing and owning a slur as a form of empowerment is their fundamental right, they said.
-(Via Flickr, public domain)
+(Via Grudnick on Flickr, public domain)

 Simon Tam, the leader singer of the music band The Slants, sought to trademark the group’s name.
 While the term is derogatory to many, Tam believed that by taking the slur as the name of their band they could defuse the harmful power of the word.
 However, the Patent and Trademark Office denied the application, finding that the term was too offensive and disparaging.

 Tam appealed to the U.S. Court of Appeals for the D.C.
 Circuit, which reversed on First Amendment grounds.
 The government then sought review by the U.S. Supreme Court.